 - YouTube – Anytime I need to learn how to build a new skill, I always check YouTube first.
 There’s usually someone who’s sharing their knowledge for free!

-The Association of Talent Development (ATD) is a well established and long standing association for those involved in development.
+The Association of Talent Development (ATD) is a well established and long-standing association for those involved in development.
 As a member of ATD, you get access to webinars, books, research, and much more depending on the type of membership you buy.
+A membership is a great way to maximize your investment in yourself.

-The Special Bundle membership includes an attendance ticket to the ATD International Conference and Expo, which a GREAT conference to attend.
+Membership includes an attendance ticket to the ATD International Conference and Expo, which is a GREAT conference to attend.
 More about that in the Events section below.

 And, don’t forget to join your local chapter.
 There are so many great opportunities to learn from the members of your local chapter and the price is usually minimal.